Booza1981/StartFreedomSession/README.md

 # StartFreedomSession

 A Python script to automate launching Freedom sessions through Selenium.
+Ideal for quick starts, integration into other workflows, or scheduled tasks.
+Runs headless by default.

 ## Overview